hygull/bibtex/README.md

         ]
     },
     "inbook": {
-        "description": "A part of a book, e.g., a chpater, section, or whatever and/or a range of pages",
+        "description": "A part of a book, e.g., a chpater, section, or whatever and/or a range of pages", "requiredFields": [
-        "required_fields": [
             "author or editor",
             "title",
             "chapter and/or pages",
             "publisher",
             "year"
         ],
-        "optional_fields": [
+        "optionalFields": [
             "volume or number",
             "series",
             "type",